iotaledger/blueprints/doc-immutability/overview.md

 ---------------
 ### [GitHub Repository](https://github.com/iotaledger/poc-document-immutable-blueprint)

-Access the code base and read some quickstart instructions to test this blueprint.
+Access the code base and quickstart instructions to test this blueprint.

 ---